rete/Marlin/docs/Readme.md

 Your doc will be deploy at `https://username.github.io/Marlin/`.

-If your admin in the iLCSoft collaboration or have the push acces on the `iLCSoft/Marlin` repository, you can also deploy the doc:
+If you are admin in the iLCSoft collaboration or have the push access on the `iLCSoft/Marlin` repository, you can also deploy the doc:

 ```shell
 cd Marlin